markmelling/rl_continuous_control/Report.md

 Gradient ascent (not descent) is used to maximise the Q-value and update the weights.

 For DDPG it also uses a target Actor-Critic network to add stability to the training.
-The target network's weights are gradually updated from the network.
+The target network's weights are gradually updated from the network (see the `soft_update method` of the agent class).

-An experience replay buffer is used to learn from previous experiences.
+An experience replay buffer (`ReplayBuffer`) is used to learn from previous experiences.
 These samples are randomly sampled and used to learn from.

 An Ornstein-Uhlenbeck process is used for generating noise to implement better exploration by the Actor network.